 I recently read the book Shift This by Joy Kirr.
 Many great take aways from this book.
 Ones I have focused on recently in my classes have been the EdCafe idea, and her thoughts about creating and utilizing flexible learning spaces.

 TIES Digital Learning Leaders Program Cohort

-This school year, I am participating in the Digital Learning Leaders Program at TIES.
+This school year (2017-2018), I am participating in the Digital Learning Leaders Program at TIES.
 The program assists Technology Integrationists become better leaders and innovators of using technology to increase teacher proficiency and student achievement.
+Please refer to the DLL Program Link on this page.
 You can check out more about the program here.